mukeshshemaroo/FirstRepository/README.md

 	- git init command on Git Bash to create local repository
 	- git remote add origin "Path of FirstRepository from Github" command to link remote/centralized repository to local repository
 	- git pull origin master command to get the latest files from remote/centralized repository to local repository
+	- git status command to check status of the file in the current branch

 => ProjAddtoSourceControlWithCreate